2018 ATP Finals – Singles

 Alexander Zverev defeated Novak Djokovic in the final, 6–4, 6–3 to win the singles tennis title at the 2018 ATP Finals.
 It was his first ATP Finals title.

 Grigor Dimitrov was the reigning champion, but failed to qualify this year.

 Rafael Nadal withdrew from the event due to an abdominal injury and was replaced by John Isner.
-As a result, Djokovic secured the year-end world No. 1 ranking.
+Djokovic secured the year-end world No. 1 ranking.

 Juan Martín del Potro qualified for the first time since 2013, but withdrew with a knee injury and was replaced by Kei Nishikori.

 Kevin Anderson and Isner made their tournament debuts.